carbonplan/cmip6-downscaling/docs/pages/cmip6-downscaling/running-flows.md

 [`pangeo`](https://github.com/carbonplan/cmip6-downscaling/blob/a0379110c33b557f959a1d6fa53e9f93891a45b3/cmip6_downscaling/runtimes.py#L140) `executor: dask-distrubted` - Runtime for processing on jupyter-hub

+## Infrastructure

+These flows were ran on a machine ~32 CPU and ~256GB RAM.
+The `pangeo` runtime and the `cloud` runtime both used similar spec machines.
+Using Dask's `LocalCluster` for parallel processing, the 256GB RAM was distributed over the number of workers (max 32).
+The ideal number of workers for most flows seemed to be 8, giving each worker over 32GB of RAM each.
+If you are getting `KilledWorker` errors from Dask, try reducing the number of workers.
+The tradeoff of this is the increase in flow processing time.
+The number of workers can be set in `config.py`, modifying the line: `'n_workers': 8`.

 ## Modifying Flow Config

 Project level configuration settings are in [`cmip6_downscaling.config.py`](https://github.com/carbonplan/cmip6-downscaling/blob/main/cmip6_downscaling/config.py) and configured using the python package [`donfig`](https://donfig.readthedocs.io/en/latest/).
 Default configuration options can be overwritten in multiple ways with donfig.
 Below are two options for specifying use of the cloud runtime.
 Note: any `connection_strings` or other sensitive information is best stored in a local .yaml or as an environment variable.